in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-elb-fundamentals.md

 ## Elastic Load Balancer
+Elastic Load Balancer are used to distribute traffic across EC2 instances in one or more AZs in a single region.
 ![](/images/aws/ec2/1-simple-elb.png)

-- Distribute traffic across EC2 instances in one or more AZs in a single region
+Few important things to note:
-- **Managed service** - AWS ensures that it is highly available
+- Elastic Load Balancer is a **Managed service** - AWS ensures that it is highly available.
 - Auto scales to handle huge loads
 - Load Balancers can be **public or private**
 - **Health checks** - route traffic to healthy instances

 ## Three Types of Elastic Load Balancers

+Three Types of Elastic Load Balancers include:
 - **Classic** Load Balancer ( Layer 4 and Layer 7)
 	- Old generation supporting Layer 4(TCP/TLS) and Layer 7(HTTP/HTTPS) protocols
 	- Not Recommended by AWS